kangning-huang/URBANMOD-ZIPF/README.md

 ## Urban land areas in Shared Socioeconomic Pathways (SSPs)

-The areas of urban land (km\^2) for each country in five Shared Socioeconomic Pathways (SSPs) are stored in "results/urban_land.csv".
+The area of urban land (km\^2) for each country in five Shared Socioeconomic Pathways (SSPs) are stored in "results/urban_land.csv".
 These areas are calculated based on the panel regression coefficients listed in the Supplementary Table 2 in (Huang et al 2019).

 Run "functions/urban_land_quantities.R" in R to perform the calculation.